Huayangcai/R_TIDE-V1.0-Matlab-Toolbox/README.md

 How to cite:

-- Huayang Cai, Bo Li, Erwan Garel, Tongtiegang Zhao, Feng Liu, and Suying Ou (2022), A data-driven model to quantify the impact of river discharge on tide-river dynamics in the Yangtze River estuary, Water Resources Research, submitted
+- Huayang Cai, Bo Li, Erwan Garel, Tongtiegang Zhao, Feng Liu, and Suying Ou (2022), A data-driven model to quantify the impact of river discharge on tide-river dynamics in the Yangtze River estuary, Journal of Hydrology, submitted

 How to use R_TIDE